david880110/Media-Behavior-Trends-Analytics/README.md

 ## Findings

-(1) **South division is the winner** in terms of population and most of the people are used to old school media such as Movies, Supermarket, TV, Magzine and Radio whereas younge generations are apprently stick to modernized media
+(1) **South division is the winner** in terms of population and most of the people are used to old school media such as Movies, Supermarket, TV, Magzine and Radio whereas younge generations are apprently stick to modernized media.
-        *South Division has more states include than others*
+        *South Division has more states include than others*.

-(2) **Female takes the majority** of the market share in all categories and Movies and Supermarkets are pretty much their backyards
+(2) **Female takes the majority** of the market share in all categories.
+Movies and Supermarkets are pretty much their backyards.

-(3) Based on our sample and model, we are now able to predict any individual's generation group with **89.6% accuracy**
+(3) Based on our sample and model, we are now able to predict any individual's generation group with **89.6% accuracy**.

 ## Considerations for future Home Entertainment Campaign